artsy/force/docs/best_practices.md

 - Conversations on Slack
 - Blog posts

-Links should point main and not specific commits.
+Links should point to `main` and not specific commits.
 Broken docs are better than outdated ones.

 # Table of Contents